flowchartsman/clarion/README.md

 ## Guiding Principles

 ### Readability is Paramount
+Programmers spend the majority of their careers looking at text.
+Your eyes are an important resource, so a good colorscheme should be as readable as possible, minimizing eyestrain and maximizing comprehension.

 Clarion is inspired by research on readability and color, and seeks to put this research to the test.
 See [the specification](SPEC.md) for more information.

 ### Minimal Color Highlighting